2026 Provincetown Book Festival

 Some of the confirmed authors for 2026 Festival!

 ‘Pemi Aguda is from Lagos, Nigeria.
-She is the author of One Leg on Earth and Ghostroots, a finalist for the 2024 National Book Awards in Fiction, the LA Times First Fiction Prize and the PEN/Faulkner Award.
+She is the author of One Leg on Earth and Ghostroots, a finalist for the 2024 National Book Awards in Fiction, the LA Times First Fiction Prize, the NYPL Young Lions Award, and the PEN/Faulkner Award.
 She has an MFA from the Helen Zell Writers’ Program at the University of Michigan, and her short stories have won O. Henry Prizes, a Nommo Award for Short Story, a Henfield Prize, and the Writivism Prize.
-Her work has been supported by an Octavia Butler Memorial Scholarship.
-W. W. Norton published Ghostroots in 2024, and will publish her novel, One Leg on Earth, in May 2026.
+Her work has been supported by an Octavia Butler Memorial Scholarship, and her novel-in-progress won the 2020 Deborah Rogers Foundation Writers Award.
+She was a 2021 Fiction Fellow with the Miami Book Fair, a MacDowell fellow, and is the current Hortense Spillers Assistant Editor at Transition Magazine.
+W. W. Norton, Virago, and Masobe published Ghostroots in 2024, and will publish her novel, One Leg on Earth, in May 2026.

 Photo credit: IfeOluwa Nihinlola

 Hannah Lillith Assadi’s third novel Paradiso 17, inspired by the life of her late Palestinian father, was published by Knopf in March, 2026.
 She is the author of Sonora (Soho 2017), which received the Rosenthal Family Foundation Award from the American Academy of Arts and Letters and was a finalist for the PEN/ Robert W. Bingham Prize.
 Her second novel The Stars Are Not Yet Bells (Riverhead 2022) was named a New Yorker and NPR best book of 2022.
-Her third novel Paradiso 17, inspired by the life of her late Palestinian father, is forthcoming from Knopf on March 17, 2026.
 She teaches fiction at the Columbia University School of the Arts and the Pratt Institute.
 In 2018, she was named a '5 under 35' honoree by the National Book Foundation.

 Photo credit: Jordan Ledy